Truth Is Buildable

 yourself whether to accept it.
 Nothing is hidden, least of all the bottom.
 The number’s

-that is not there, a dangling pointer where the evidence should sit.
+points at a deeper frame that is not there, a dangling pointer where the evidence should sit.
 Both systems rest on

 something you finally take on trust.
 Only one of them signs its name to where that is.